ksmasoun/Kyanite-Bank/README.md

-# Java Banking Management System
+# Kyanite Bank

-The Java Banking Management System is a comprehensive application developed using JavaFX, Maven, JUnit, and File I/O. It provides a secure and efficient solution for managing bank accounts and transactions.
+Kyanite Bank is a comprehensive application developed using JavaFX, Maven, JUnit, and File I/O. It provides a secure and efficient solution for managing bank accounts and transactions.

 ## Key Features